 Here's another catch — if you're developing an app for China that used to be a Google Play Store or App Store app, you may find yourself going through a massive overhaul.
-This is the reason why foreign app developers typically create an app that's specific for China.
+This is the reason why foreign app developers typically create an app that's specific to China.

 Or, again, having a local partner may be more strategic and time-saving because they can help take care of the following app publishing details for you.

 Getting through the Great App Wall of China

 Currently, these are the popular channels that can get you through China's app market:

 Third party app stores